thileepanp/Machine-learning/README.md

 # Machine-learning
-collection of my works in feature engineering and machine learning
+collection of my work and practice in machine learning